aliyabuz25/aliyabuz25/README.md

 **CVE-2024-0258 — libxpc**

-Credited by Apple for reporting a vulnerability in libxpc that could allow an application to execute arbitrary code outside its sandbox or with elevated privileges.
+Credited by Apple for reporting a security vulnerability in libxpc that could allow an application to execute arbitrary code outside its sandbox or with elevated privileges.

-Affected platforms included:
+Affected platforms:

-- macOS
+* macOS
-- iOS
+* iOS
-- iPadOS
+* iPadOS
-- tvOS
+* tvOS
-- watchOS
+* watchOS

 ---